gloryofrobots/arza/README.md

 * Union types (like ADT, but in dynamic language their usefulness somewhat diminished)
 * Lazy evaluation via special syntax
 * Smart way of handling ambidextra operators
+* Single dispatch polymorphism with ability to create interfaces and open methods separatly from each other
 ```
 fun foldl
     | f acc [] -> acc